programming

 July 8

-South Asian representation is often reduced to a monolithic view representing the breath of an ancient diaspora, dance form or study.
-How do we cultivate the courage for institutions and presenters to invest in more than one artist or company?
-Join Roshni Samial and Farah Yasmeen Shaikh and host Brinda Guha for a conversation discussing the trials, tribulations and gifts of being an artist from the South Asian diaspora, and balancing educating audiences while exploring the nuances of their particular art forms.
+South Asian representation is often reduced to a monolith view.
+How can we cultivate and encourage institutions and presenters to invest in more than one AAPINH artist or company?
+Join Roshni Samlal and Farah Yasmeen Shaikh and host Brinda Guha as they discuss the gifts and challenges of being an artist from an ancient South Asian diaspora.

 Hosted by GSAF Board Member Brinda Guha